 |Halibut, cooked, 3 ounces||24||6|

 |Beef, ground, 90% lean, pan broiled, 3 ounces||20||5|

 |Apple, 1 medium||9||2|

 *DV = Daily Value

-The FDA has established the list of foods containing DV of magnesium to assist consumers in order to obtain adequate amount of nutrients.
+The FDA has established the list of magnesium foods containing DV of magnesium to assist consumers in order to obtain adequate amount of nutrients.

 Let’s be acquainted with the relationship between Magnesium and athletic activity